-Restricted Stock Units (RSU’s): the best employee equity
+Restricted Stock Units (RSUs) are the best worker equity

 Many people don’t realize how many types of equity there are to choose from, and stock options carry such significant downsides that I had to start a company to make these better stock units widely and readily available.

-This is what Bill Gates said about using RSUs at Microsoft:
+This is what Bill Gates had to say about using RSUs at Microsoft:

 Here’s the answer to some of the most common questions about what Restricted Stock Units are and how they work.